Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 Analysis of the company’s bankruptcy risk

-Best Buy’s Altman Z-Score places it in the safe zone, indicating low bankruptcy risk and strong financial stability:
+The Altman Z-Score indicates Best Buy is in the safe zone, suggesting low bankruptcy risk and financial stability:

 altman z score analysis